TL;DR

 Backlog items that are actually buildable.
 Each task becomes a full spec grounded in your codebase.
 No interpretation required.
 Developers and AI agents know exactly what to build, where to build it, and what done looks like.

 No grooming ceremonies.
-You don't need a two-hour backlog refinement meeting.
+The Scrum Guide recommends spending up to 10% of sprint capacity on refinement — for a two-week sprint, that's roughly eight hours.
 Open the task, run the planner, get a spec.
 The grooming happens in the planning session — fast and async.

 Scope protection built in.
 Every plan has an explicit "Not Building" section.
 You define the boundary before code gets written.
 Scope creep has to argue with a document to win.